 The Community Food Pantry strives to end the physical and emotional hunger of families in a dignified manner.
-Our comprehensive approach to serving our clients that not only alleviates hunger with nutritional foods but also provides support services such as health screenings, and nutritional education for the whole person and homeless outreach.
+Our comprehensive approach not only alleviates hunger with nutritional foods, but also provides support services such as health screenings, nutritional education for the whole person, veterans and homeless outreach.

-The Community Food Pantry helped feed nearly 38,000 of your friends and neighbors in 2017.
-Each year parents who have trouble making ends meet, seniors on fixed incomes deciding between medicine and groceries, individuals who have lost a job or are underemployed.
-Over 9,900 local families visited our pantry to receive groceries, a gracious welcome and emotional support as well as blood pressure screenings and information on social services.
-We anticipate providing groceries to 40,000 people in 2018, more than a third of whom are children.
+The Community Food Pantry helped feed over 43,000 of your friends and neighbors in 2018.
+Each year parents who have trouble making ends meet, seniors on fixed incomes deciding between medicine and groceries, individuals who have lost a job or are underemployed come to our pantry for assistance.
+Over 11,500 local families visited our pantry to receive groceries, a gracious welcome and emotional support as well as blood pressure screenings and information on social services.
+We anticipate providing groceries to 50,000 people in 2019, more than a third of whom are children.

 In 2008, the members of Village Presbyterian Church began stocking a small closet with a few non-perishable food items to give to those requesting help with groceries.
 By 2009, the small closet was no longer able to meet the needs of the growing number of families seeking assistance.
 The members of Village Presbyterian Church transformed half of the church office building into the Community Food Pantry.